wp-plugins/spiffy-calendar/readme.txt

 *	[spiffy-todays-list] for the list of today's events

 All of the shortcodes accept a comma separated list of category IDs, such as cat_list='1,4'.

-If you don't want the times or images to appear in the large calendar you can hide them using CSS.

 == Frequently Asked Questions ==